coder/coder/docs/admin/architectures/index.md

 **Node Autoscaling**

-We recommend to disable autoscaling for `coderd` nodes.
+We recommend disabling the autoscaling for `coderd` nodes.
 Autoscaling can cause interruptions for user connections, see [Autoscaling](../scale.md#autoscaling) for more details.